lukecav/awesome-wp-speed-up/README.md

 * [Vendi Cache](https://wordpress.org/plugins/vendi-cache/) - Vendi Cache takes your slow database-driven pages and turns them into very fast static HTML files.
 * [WP Rocket](https://wp-rocket.me/) - Your website at lightspeed.
 * [W3 Total Cache Fixed](https://github.com/szepeviktor/w3-total-cache-fixed) - A community driven build of W3 Total Cache.
 The aim is to continuously incorporate fixes, improvements, and enhancements over the official WordPress release of W3 Total Cache.
+* [WP-FFPC](https://wordpress.org/plugins/wp-ffpc/) - WP-FFPC is a cache plugin for WordPress.

+## Object Caching Plugins
+* [WP Redis](https://wordpress.org/plugins/wp-redis/) - For sites concerned with high traffic, speed for logged-in users, or dynamic pageloads, a high-speed and persistent object cache is a must.
+* [Memcached Redux](https://wordpress.org/plugins/memcached-redux/) - Changes the famous Memcached WP Object Cache backend to actually use the Memcached class (not the Memcache class).

 ## Minification Plugins
 * [Autoptimize](https://wordpress.org/plugins/autoptimize/) - Autoptimize makes optimizing your site really easy.
 It concatenates all scripts and styles, minifies and compresses them, adds expires headers, caches them, and moves styles to the page head and can move scripts to the footer.